Lead Guitar Solo Lesson – Phrasing Over The Barline

 You speed up or slow down at will… instead of playing strict divisions of the beat (8th notes, 16th notes or triplets.

-Check out this video lesson on rubato to see & hear how it sounds:
+Check out this lead guitar solo video on rubato to see & hear how it sounds:

 Note: don’t confuse rubato with “not playing in time”.